 \begin{lem} Every indecomposable projective module appears as some $R(\lambda)$. \end{lem}

-\begin{bew} The module $st$ is a tensor generator of $\calR_{mn}$.
+\begin{proof} The module $V$ is a tensor generator of $\calR_{m|n}$.
 Hence every module $M \in \calR$ appears as a subquotient of some direct sum of $T(r,s)$.
-If $M$ is indecomposable projective the surjection will split, hence $M$ appears as a direct summand. \end{bew}
+If $M$ is indecomposable projective the surjection will split, hence $M$ appears as a direct summand. \end{proof}

 Since every atypical weight appears in the socle and top of its projective cover we obtain also

 \begin{cor} The map $\theta: \Lambda^x \to X^+$ is surjective. \end{cor}

 \begin{lem} The crosses and circles of the bipartition $\lambda$ are at the same vertices as the crosses and circles of the highest weight $\lambda^{\dagger}$.
 In particular $at(R(\lambda)) = n- rk(\lambda)$. \end{lem}